crnorthc/HouseParty/readme.md

 ## Video #9

-the ninth video went over how to handle a previous session when getting to the home page.
+The ninth video went over how to handle a previous session when getting to the home page.

+## Video #10

+The tenth video went over how to leave/delete rooms.